flexicodec/flexicodec.github.io/readme.md

 This is the blog repository for FlexiCodec.
-We thank the authors of XYTokenizer for the original blog template.
+We thank the authors of XYTokenizer and the Distill Template for the original blog template.

 ```python
 python -m http.server <port>